 Research Focus and Applications

-- Senior Lecturer in Business Information Systems at NUI Galway
+- Senior Lecturer in Business Information Systems at the University of Galway

 - Research interests center on identifying and overcoming the unintended consequences of digital technology